mlyszczek/kursg/readme.md

 About
 =====

-*kursg* - kurwinet site generator.
+*kursg* - bofc site generator.
 This script generates static html site from *markdown* and *html* files and directory structure.
 Idea is very simple, make site creation a piece of cake and focus on content - just create a bunch of *markdown* files and directories and it will be transformed into static website.